Responsible Staff Member

 • Galleries please note: one application form per artist

-• A brief résumé or short bio noting education and/or apprenticeship, experience, professional and artistic achievements (maximum 2 pages)
+• A CV or short bio noting education and/or apprenticeship, experience, professional and artistic achievements (maximum 2 pages or 5 minutes oral/video description)

 • Artist collectives must include a list of all active members along with their place of residence